BuildCraft/BuildCraft/README.md

-## Welcome to Buildcraft on GitHub
+## Welcome to BuildCraft on GitHub

 ### Reporting an issue